VariantSync/DiffDetective/README.md

 - [speed statistics](results/difftrees/speedstatistics.txt): contains information about the total runtime, median runtime, mean runtime, and more.
 - [classification results](results/difftrees/ultimateresult.metadata.txt): contains information about how often each pattern was found, and more.

+(Note that the above links only have a target _after_ running the replication.)
 Moreover, the results comprise the (LaTeX) tables that are part of our paper and appendix.

 ## Haskell Formalization